autowarefoundation/autoware.universe/planning/recordreplay_planner_nodes/design/recordreplay_planner_nodes-design.md

 This node uses two actions to control its behavior:

 * `RecordTrajectory.action` is used to record a trajectory.
 It runs until canceled.
-While the action is running, the node subscribes to a `VehicleKinematicState.msg` topic by a provided name and records all states that are published on that topic.
+While the action is running, the node subscribes to a `Odometry.msg` topic by a provided name and records all states that are published on that topic.
 * `ReplayTrajectory.action` is used to replay a trajectory.
 It runs until canceled.
-While the action is running, the node subscribes to the same `VehicleKinematicState.msg` topic as when recording.
+While the action is running, the node subscribes to the same `Odometry.msg` topic as when recording.
 When messages are published on that topic, the node publishes a trajectory starting approximately at that point (see the `recordreplay_planner` design documentation on how that point is determined).